mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 ### Why do we write tests?

 Testing is done to prevent regression.
-We write tests so that when we make changes in our code, we dont have to manually verify everything still works.1
+We write tests so that when we make changes in our code, we dont have to manually verify everything still works.

 Regression: return to a less advanced state, condition or way of behaving.